bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schoy.md

 * Teaching at the university in the occupied city was almost impossible so Schoy still could not fulfil his dream of teaching university students.
 * Dr Schoy, who has already done a good deal in this direction for Arab mathematics, points out in the preface to his translation what can be gathered from this modest little treatise.
 * Let us give a little more information about the last years of Schoy's life.
-* In an attempt to restore his health, Schoy and his wife went for a trip to the French Riviera in April and May 1924.
 * On 1 October 1925, Schoy achieved his life long ambition when he took up an appointment as "Lehrauftrag fur Geschichte der exacten Naturwissenschaften im Orient" in the University of Frankfurt am Main.
 * Schoy combined all these qualities, that is, he had gradually combined them at the cost of long studies and in spite of ill health and increasing discomfort.
 * We all felt that Schoy, if he had been granted to live ten or twenty years longer, would have increased considerably our understanding of oriental mathematics and astronomy.